magnusdv/VCFped/README.md

-      -h, --help            show this help message and exit --quiet               do not print information on the screen --version             show program's version number and exit --prefix PREFIX       prefix for output files
+      -h, --help            show this help message and exit --quiet               do not print information on the screen --version             show program's version number and exit --no-gender           skip gender analysis
-      --all                 show results for all pairs/triples (not only the inferred)
-      --no-gender           skip gender analysis
       --no-pairwise         skip pairwise analysis
       --no-trio             skip trio analysis
+      --all                 show results for all pairs/triples (not only the inferred)
+      -o PREFIX             prefix for output files
-      -var VARIABLES [VARIABLES ...]
+      -v VARIABLES [VARIABLES ...]
                             quality variables to be used for filtering -p PERCENTILES [PERCENTILES ...]
-                            filtering percentiles
+                            filtering percentile ranks
       -e EXACTMAX           if approx. line count exceeds this, apply random sampling
-      -s SAMPLESIZE         sample at least this many variant lines (if sampling) -sAABB SAMPLESIZEAABB
-                            sample at least this many lines where both 0/0 and 1/1 occur as genotypes (if sampling)
+      -s SAMPLESIZE         sample at least this many variant lines (if sampling) -d SAMPLESIZEAABB     sample at least this many lines where both 0/0 and 1/1 occur as genotypes (if sampling)
       -t1 THRESHTRIO1       threshold (%) for trio test 1 (AA + BB = AB)
       -t2 THRESHTRIO2       threshold (%) for trio test 2 (BB + BB = BB)
-      -male THRESHMALE      upper limit (%) for male heterozygosity on X -female THRESHFEMALE  lower limit (%) for female heterozygosity on X
+      -f THRESHFEMALE       lower limit (%) for female heterozygosity on X -m THRESHMALE         upper limit (%) for male heterozygosity on X

 ---

 #Introduction